pumukit/PuMuKIT/doc/DeveloperGuide.md

 List of Events
 --------------

-Custom events added to PuMuKIT-2:
+Symfony 2 works with events to listen to and to take actions when these events are dispatched.
+Along with Symfony 2 events there are custom events added to PuMuKIT-2:
 * *multimediaobject.update*: thrown each time a multimedia object is updated.
 * *multimediaobject.view*: thrown each time a multimedia object is played in the webtv portal.
 * *job.success*: thrown each time a job is finished successfully in the system.